Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • Beta blockers (metoprolol);

-Uncomplicated crisis is stopped faster, oral antihypertensive drugs are used (captopril, clonidine, moxonidine, nifedipine, etc.).
+An uncomplicated crisis is stopped more quickly; oral antihypertensive drugs are used (captopril, clonidine, moxonidine, nifedipine, etc.).

-During the period of exacerbation of the disease, it is important to exclude salty and spicy foods, alcohol from the diet.
-To devote more time to rest, avoiding heavy mental and physical stress.
+During the period of exacerbation of the disease, it is important to exclude salty and spicy foods and alcohol from the diet.
+Spend more time relaxing, avoiding heavy mental and physical stress.

-Treatment of arterial hypertension is selected individually for each individual.
-The patient's daily regime and diet, the nature of the physique and many other factors are taken into account.
-Acceptance of drugs is prescribed in detail and explained by the attending physician.
-It is extremely important that the patient understands the importance of treatment and follows all the doctor's recommendations.
+Treatment of arterial hypertension is selected for each individual.
+The patient’s daily routine and diet, body type and many other factors are taken into account.
+The medication intake is prescribed in detail and explained by the attending physician.
+It is extremely important that the patient understands the importance of treatment and follows all the doctor’s recommendations.

 THERE ARE CONTRAINDICATIONS

-The author of the article Ivanova Svetlana Anatolyevna, therapist
+Author of the article Ivanova Svetlana Anatolyevna, general practitioner

 In contact with

-In recent years, the incidence of hypertension has increased, reaching 40% of the population in some countries, and the age at which it is first diagnosed has decreased.
-This problem is very urgent, as it leads to the development of irreversible changes in the internal organs and to death.
+IN last years The incidence of hypertension has increased, reaching 40% of the population in some countries, and the age at which it is first detected has decreased.
+This problem is very urgent, as it leads to the development of irreversible changes in internal organs and death.

 Classification

 The most common form is a mixed form, in which both systolic and diastolic pressure increases.
-Less often, isolated hypertension occurs - an increase in only one of the types of pressure.
-The last form typical for the elderly.
+Isolated hypertension occurs less frequently - an increase in only one type of pressure.
+Latest form typical for older people.

-Due to the occurrence, 2 types of arterial hypertension can be distinguished:
+Due to its occurrence, two types of arterial hypertension can be distinguished:

-1. Primary - idiopathic or essential, the cause of which cannot be established.
-It occurs in 90% of cases.
-The diagnosis of primary hypertension is established by excluding all possible reasons increase in blood pressure.
+1. Primary – idiopathic or essential, the cause of which cannot be established.
+Occurs in 90% of cases.
+The diagnosis of primary hypertension is established after excluding all possible reasons increase in blood pressure.

-2. Secondary - is only a symptom of any disease, and not an independent nosology, that is, the reason for the increase in pressure is always clear.
+2. Secondary is only a symptom of a disease, and not an independent nosology, that is, the reason for the increase in pressure is always clear.

 All arterial hypertension can be divided into 3 degrees depending on the level of pressure increase: